affanSkhan/mini_blog/README.md

    - Dashboard requires authentication
    - Unauthenticated users are redirected to sign in page

+## 📝 Posts System Flow

+1. **Public Access:**
+   - Anyone can view published posts (`/posts`)
+   - Individual published posts are publicly accessible
+   - Post listing shows only published content

+2. **Authenticated Users:**
+   - Can create new posts (`/posts/new`)
+   - Can edit their own posts (`/posts/:slug/edit`)
+   - Can delete their own posts
+   - Can view their own draft posts
+   - Dashboard shows their recent posts

+3. **Access Control:**
+   - Users can only edit/delete their own posts
+   - Draft posts are only visible to the author
+   - Published posts are visible to everyone
+   - Proper error handling for unauthorized access

+4. **URL Structure:**
+   - Posts use friendly URLs with slugs (e.g., `/posts/my-awesome-post`)
+   - Automatic slug generation from post titles
+   - SEO-friendly URLs for better discoverability

 ## 🎨 UI Features

 - **Bootstrap 5 Integration:** Modern, responsive design